xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
-   -- enh (gil)     Add match duration effect alignment option.
+   -- bug (dkulp)   Fix WaveForm rendering beyond the end of the sequence -- bug (dkulp)   Fix crash in SubModel dialog flipping notebook pages when no submodels defined -- enh (gil)     Add match duration effect alignment option.
 Fixes #670.
    -- enh (keithsw) Add sequence checker.
 This scans your Setup/Layout/Open sequence and highlights any items that might cause issues or unexpected behaviour in xLights.
 2016.47  Aug 22, 2016